-If you subscribe to rate plans, services or features that are described as unlimited, you should be aware that such "unlimited" plans remain subject to Cellular One’s excessive use, and disproportionate roaming, and Fair Use Policy.
+If you subscribe to rate plans, services or features that are described as unlimited, you should be aware that such "unlimited" plans remain subject to Cellular One’s excessive use, and disproportionate roaming, and this Fair Use Policy.
 If user's usage of the services (including unlimited plans of any kind) on other carriers' networks (roaming or off-network usage) is greater than fifty percent (50%) during any two months during a 12-month period, measured from the start date of a user’s contract, Cellular One may at its option terminate user's wireless service or access to data Services, deny user's continued use of other carriers' coverage, or change user's plan to one imposing usage charges for roaming usage.
 Except with a Cellular One Tethering rate plan or feature, you may not use a phone (including a Bluetooth phone) as a modem in connection with a computer, PDA, or similar device.
 A violation of this policy is grounds for termination of your service without notice in Cellular One’s sole discretion.

 While measuring Actual Usage Cellular One reviews the amount of each customer’s data usage to calculate the amount of traffic associated with that customer.

-Please note that your Usage Total is far more likely to exceed your rate plan Usage Level if you use large quantities of music files, full software applications, or engage in similar high-bandwidth activities.
+Please note that your data usage total will depend how you use your data.
+Data usage increases if you use large quantities of music files, full software applications, or engage in similar high-bandwidth activities.

 Basic information and examples showing the approximate data usage for several common Internet activities appear below.